ajanczewska/arma-model-analysis/README.md

 # Data analysis using ARMA models. :chart_with_downwards_trend:
 The project is about selection and verification of the ARMA model, which describes the data on the Bitcoin price from 01.01.2021 to 01.01.2022.
-# O projekcie i raporcie.
+# About project and report.
 Project results are presented in the [report](https://ajanczewska.github.io/arma-model-analysis/raport.pdf).
 It contains detailed data information, results, conclusions and theoretical part related to ARMA models.